Philip Charles Horn ('05)

 In August 2006 Philip became the Spanish teacher at Cornerstone Middle School in Baxter, TN.

 Teri Nicole Howell ('05)

-Teri was born in Oklahoma City, OK and raised in Memphis, TN.
+Ms. Howell was born in Oklahoma City, OK and raised in Memphis, TN.
 She graduated in 1999 from Dobyns-Bennett High School in Kingsport, TN and attended the University of Memphis for one year before coming to TTU.
 In Summer 2001 she studied in the Czech Republic where she received certification in the Test of English as a Foreign Language (TOEFL).
-In Spring Semester 2004 Teri studied in Linz, Austria at the Johannes Kepler University for her internship in World Cultures and Business.
-While attending TTU Teri worked at Outback Steakhouse.
+In Spring Semester 2004 Ms. Howell studied in Linz, Austria at the Johannes Kepler University for her internship in World Cultures and Business.
+While attending TTU she worked at Outback Steakhouse.
 In May 2007 Teri earned an MBA degree at Middle Tennessee State University, where she also worked as a Graduate Assistant in the Department of Computer Information Systems.

 Alexia Dee Jennings ('05)